Likhithallu/Eth-Intermediate-module-1-project/README.md

 ```

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile Error.sol" button.
+Click the "Solidity Compiler" tab in the left-hand sidebar to compile the code.
+Click the "Compile Error.sol" button after making sure the "Compiler" option is selected to "0.8.4" (or another compatible version).

-Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "Error" contract from the dropdown menu, and then click on the "Deploy" button.
+Using the "Deploy & Run Transactions" tab in the left-hand sidebar, you can deploy the contract after the code has been compiled.
+Click the "Deploy" button after selecting the "Error" contract from the drop-down menu.

-Once the contract is deployed, you can interact with it by calling the  function.
-Click on the variables and function names that are visible in the left-hand sidebar, .
-Finally, click on the "transact" button to execute the function and retrieve the values and message.
+You can communicate with the contract after it has been deployed by invoking the function.
+The variable and function names that are highlighted in the left sidebar should be clicked.
+To complete the function and retrieve the values and message, click the "transact" button.